5,999

 Note | Transportation Service: We also arrange transportation services for our trekkers, with the pickup point being Prince Chowk, Dehradun and pick-up time between 6 am and 7 am.
 An add on of INR 1,500 will be charged from trekkers.

-How Difficult is Dayara Bugyal
+How Difficult is Dayara Bugyal Trek

 Dayara Bugyal Trek in Uttarakhand is of easy grade when it comes to the different levels of trekking.
 It is considered as a beginner-friendly trek with its easy trails and access to transportation.

-The highest point during this trek is at around 11,900 feet, covering a total distance of around 20 kilometers from Raithal to Raithal.
+The highest point during this trek is at around 12,000 feet, covering a total distance of around 20 kilometers from Raithal to Raithal.

-Considering the altitude of 11,900 ft meters above sea level, you need not worry about altitude related issues like Acute Mountain Sickness (AMS), HACE (High Altitude Cerebral Edema), or HAPE (High Altitude Pulmonary Edema).
+Considering the altitude of 12,000 ft meters above sea level, you need not worry about altitude related issues like Acute Mountain Sickness (AMS), HACE (High Altitude Cerebral Edema), or HAPE (High Altitude Pulmonary Edema).
 So whether children below 15 years or senior citizens above 55 years old, Dayara Bugyal is one of the perfect destinations in India.

 Talking about the trekking trail, they are well-maintained.
 Also, the landscapes are not too steep, making it accessible to all age groups with any form of physical capabilities.
 This trek is a fantastic choice for beginners looking to explore the natural beauty of the Himalayas without facing overly challenging terrain.

-One of the most important things is that you will get to enjoy the beauty of nature with sightseeing opportunities of the Himalayas without even reaching over 4000 or 5000 meters above sea level.
+One of the most important things is that you will get to enjoy the beauty of nature with sightseeing opportunities of the Himalayas without even reaching over 4,000 or 5,000 meters above sea level.
 You don’t have to face the challenging terrain, treacherous landscapes, and hazardous weather patterns to enjoy the most during this trek.

-Best Time to do Dayara Bugyal
+Best Time to do Dayara Bugyal Trek

-Spring Season (Mid March – April):
+Spring Season (Mid-March – April): Best for Nature Enthusiast

 The snow starts to melt and the greenery returns in the surroundings, allowing trekkers to have the serene beauty during the journey.
 The forest changes its leaves and wildflowers start to sprout, which gives the colorful vibes to the environment.
-If you are fond of photography and videography, Dayara Bugyal during the Spring season might be the top-destination for you.
+If you are fond of photography and videography, Dayara Bugyal during the Spring season might be the top destination for you.

-Considering the temperature, the average temperature in Dayara Bugyal ranges from 0 degrees celsius to 16 degrees Celsius.
+Considering the temperature, the average temperature in Dayara Bugyal ranges from 0 degrees Celsius to 16 degrees Celsius.
 The sky is clear with fewer clouds, which offers a clear view of the Gangotri and Saraswati mountain ranges.

-Summer Season (May – June):
+Summer Season (May – June): Best for Families with Children

 Summers in Dayara start from the month of May and remain till June end.
 Temperature during this time ranges from 20 degrees Celsius to 5 degrees Celsius.
 All the snow gets melted by this time, the whole bugyal turns green and with that locals of Raithal move their sheep, goats, buffalos, and cows to Dayara Bugyal for grazing and the upcoming monsoon season.
 Due to forest fires and dust particles, views of mountain ranges are not properly visible in summer.